-A. Jury Duty An employee, who is away from their duties because of jury duty, shall be paid for such time lost at their normal rate of pay.
+- A. Jury Duty An employee, who is away from their duties because of jury duty, shall be paid for such time lost at their normal rate of pay.
 An employee will be allowed to retain any compensation paid for jury duty service.
-The employee shall furnish the College President or designee with supporting documentation.

-The employee shall report to work each day they (1) are not actually assigned to jury duty, or (2) are not requested to remain available for jury duty during the work day, or (3) is not assigned to jury duty after reporting but is released in sufficient time to allow them to report for the second half of that employee's work day.

-B. Subpoena Leave An employee will be granted subpoena leave as may be required by the subpoena, and shall be paid their regular salary less any compensation received for their services, excluding transportation and per diem expenses in all cases including when the College subpoenas the employee.

-Payment will not be made when the employee, the Union or fellow employee is the plaintiff or defendant in such action and such action is against the College.
-This exception shall not apply when the employee is named as defendant due to the performance of their duties.

-The College President or designee may extend the definition and intent of civic duty leave on an individual basis, in consultation with the Union President.
+The employee shall furnish the College President or designee with supporting documentation. - The employee shall report to work each day they (1) are not actually assigned to jury duty, or (2) are not requested to remain available for jury duty during the work day, or (3) is not assigned to jury duty after reporting but is released in sufficient time to allow them to report for the second half of that employee's work day. - B. Subpoena Leave An employee will be granted subpoena leave as may be required by the subpoena, and shall be paid their regular salary less any compensation received for their services, excluding transportation and per diem expenses in all cases including when the College subpoenas the employee. - Payment will not be made when the employee, the Union or fellow employee is the plaintiff or defendant in such action and such action is against the College.
+This exception shall not apply when the employee is named as defendant due to the performance of their duties. - The College President or designee may extend the definition and intent of civic duty leave on an individual basis, in consultation with the Union President.

-Section 13 Professional Experience Leave
+Section 13 Professional Experience Development Leave

-The College recognizes that appropriate professional experience in a variety of fields or other situations may contribute to the professional growth of an employee and that value can accrue to the College when an employee assumes teaching responsibilities in a foreign country or a substantially different cultural environment.
+The College recognizes that appropriate professional experience development in a variety of fields or other situations may contribute to the professional growth of an employee and that value can accrue to the College when an employee renews and/or updates professional qualifications, improves teaching and learning, or assumes teaching responsibilities in a foreign country or a substantially different cultural environment.
+To that end, the College may grant an unpaid leave for professional development purposes.